AndyObtiva/glimmer-dsl-opal/README.md

 gem 'glimmer-dsl-opal', '~> 0.0.7', require: false
 ```

+Follow (opal-rails)[https://github.com/opal/opal-rails] instructions, basically the configuration of: config/initializers/assets.rb

-Edit `config/initializers/assets.rb` and add:
+Edit `config/initializers/assets.rb` and add the following at the bottom:
 ```
 Opal.use_gem 'glimmer-dsl-opal'
 ```

-Add the following line to the top of an empty `app/assets/javascripts/application.js.rb`
+Add the following line to the top of an empty `app/assets/javascripts/application.js.rb` (replacing `application.js`)

 ```ruby
 require 'glimmer-dsl-opal' # brings opal and opal browser too
 ```

+Add more code to `app/assets/javascripts/application.js.rb` from one of the samples below or require a Glimmer app/[custom-shell](https://github.com/AndyObtiva/glimmer#custom-shell) gem.

 ## Samples